 Humanitarian and Compassionate Grounds

-The humanitarian immigration program allows individuals in exceptional circumstances to apply for permanent resident status in Canada on the basis of an exception to existing rules but within the framework of the current immigration law, based on Humanitarian and Compassionate Grounds
+The Humanitarian and Compassionate Grounds program (H&C) allows individuals in exceptional circumstances to apply for permanent resident status in Canada by making an exception to existing rules, but within the framework of current immigration law.
+All applications are assessed on a case-by-case basis.

-Very often, elderly parents resort to the humanitarian program, whose children and grandchildren live permanently in Canada, and who do not have family, financial and other links to the country of citizenship/residence.
-Also, this program is suitable for those who receive a negative decision on the refugee program.
+In most cases, elderly parents resort to using the H&C program, whose children and grandchildren live permanently in Canada, and who do not have family, financial and other links in their country of origin.
+This program is also suitable for those who have been denied immigration under the refugee program.

-Documents for the humanitarian program are submitted after the applicant has lived in Canada for at least a year.
-Therefore, we usually develop our strategy, taking into account that the applicant, first of all, needs to enter Canada with the appropriate permission, whether it be a tourist visa or a Super visa for parents.
-Immediately before the submission of documents, we provide you with a detailed strategy and its justification and also draw up a list of necessary documents.
+The required documents for the H&C program are submitted after the applicant has lived in Canada for at least a year.
+Therefore, our strategy is to have the applicant first enter Canada with the appropriate permission (using a tourist visa or Super visa), and then we will provide the individual with a detailed strategy and why it’s justified, and finally provide the necessary documentation.

-We offer an individual approach to each client, so no doubt your application will be filled out taking into account your circumstances and your family situation.
-We will enter your situation and help correctly and competently prove to the immigration authorities of Canada that you have the right to be considered for humanitarian reasons.
+We offer a customized approach to each client, so there is no doubt your application will be filled out taking into account your circumstances and your family situation.
+We will professionally and carefully prove to the Canadian immigration authorities that you have the right to be considered under the H&C program.